joshwkearney/FluidCollections/README.md

 ```

 #### Aggregate and friends
 Aggregate on reactive sets is similar to that of linq, but with one major exception: The aggregate for reactive sets is a *running* total, not an instantaneous total.
 As such, it returns an IObservable of the result.
-Aggregate essentially converts the changes to a reactive set into a running total by using the supplied add function or remove function, depending on the type of update.
+Aggregate essentially converts the changes from a reactive set into a running total by using the supplied add function or remove function, depending on the type of update.
 After updating the total, the new result is pushed to the `IObservable`

 ```C#
 // ReactiveSet<T>.Aggregate(seed, addFunction, removeFunction)